 CORA

-Industry coordination layer in formation
+Industry coordination layer · v0.1 in public review

 Common Ontology for Real Assets